Consensas/consensas-ansible/README.md

     sh k8s/Kubernetes-Common.sh

-Next - and order is very important here - run this script:
+Next - and order is very important here - run this script to set up the K8S master:

+    sh k8s/Kubernetes-Master.sh

+Then to configure all the workers

+    sh k8s/Kubernetes-Worker.sh

+At this point you cluster should be up and running.
+To confim

+    sh k8s/Kubernetes-KubeConfig.sh

+And you should see

+    + kubectl --kubeconfig ./admin.conf get nodes
+    NAME       STATUS   ROLES    AGE     VERSION
+    aws-0001   Ready    master   2m10s   v1.19.4
+    aws-0002   Ready    <none>   23s     v1.19.4

 ## Ubuntu Initialize